axibase/atsd/rule-engine/functions-time.md

   window_length_count() long
 ```

-Length of the count-based window, as configured.
+Returns length of a count-based window, as configured.

 ### `windowStartTime`